AlifElahi/AlifElahi/README.md

 - 👋 Hi, I’m @Alif Elahi
-- 👀 I’m a (MERN) Full-stack developer with focus on front-end (React.js)
+- 👀 I’m a (MEAN) Full-stack developer with focus on front-end (Angular)
 - 📫 you can reach me through email at alifelahikhan@gmail.com

 <!---